0xmetropolis/metro-docs/docs/smart-contracts/01-intro.md

 // The Controller address tracked on the MemberToken const controllerAddress = await MemberToken.memberController(id);
 if (controllerAddress === ethers.constants.AddressZero) {
-  throw new Error("Pod ID was not registered on Controller");
+  throw new Error('Pod ID was not registered on Controller');
 }

 const controllerDeployment = getControllerByAddress(controllerAddress, network);
-const Controller = new ethers.Contract(controllerDeployment.address, controllerDeployment.abi, provider);
+const Controller = new ethers.Contract(
+  controllerDeployment.address,
+  controllerDeployment.abi,
+  provider
+);
 ```

 ###